 - You can apply for your NIE (Foreign identification number), which is the number granted by the Spanish authorities necessary to carry out any economic transaction in Spain.

-- You can open a bank account with a Spanish bank, since you will also need it at the time of purchase, so it is better to start the process as soon as possible.
-You may need some documents to open a bank account in Spain to demonstrate your income like payslips, tax return, bank statements, etc. because the bank must comply with regulations from the EU regarding money laundering.
+- You can open a Spanish bank account, since you will also need it at the time of purchase, so it is better to start the process as soon as possible.
+Furthermore, you may need some documents to open a bank account in Spain to demonstrate your income like payslips, tax return, bank statements, etc. because the bank must comply with regulations from the EU regarding money laundering.

 - When you find the property that interests you, I recommend that you do not sign any reservation document or anything similar before your lawyer checks the property.